pleaobraga/kanban-board/server/README.md

 # Kanban Board - Server

-This is the back end of the application
+This is a Node based project and server the back end of the application

+it uses hapi as a node framework an its modules

+- hapi
+- hapi/boom
+- hapi/glue
+- hapi/joi

 # Quick Start